 9/11 attacks - Firefighters, the heroes against terrorism

-NEW YORK – 09/11 is an unforgettable date for the entire world.
+09/11 attacks at the Twin Towers – 09/11 is an unforgettable date for the entire world.
 Four tourist airplanes carried out suicide attacks against targets in the United States.
 Two of the planes were flown into the twin towers of the World Trade Center in New York City, a third plane hit the Pentagon just outside Washington, D.C., and the fourth plane crashed in a field in Shanksville, Pennsylvania.
 Firefighters, policemen and medical staff faced death for saving people.

 9/11 attacks: firefighters operations

 The most remembered episode of this group of attacks is absolutely the terroristic attack at the Twin Towers at the NYC World Trade Center.
 On that unpredictable and tragic event, NYC Fire Brigades have been dispatched immediately.

 This time was a very complex and weird accident because once firefighters reached the World Trade Center, they quickly realized that there was no hope of controlling the blaze.
 They focused on the desperate mission of evacuating the office workers who were inside the two buildings.